parkerpayne/polar-pipeline/README.md

 # Polar Pipeline
-is a pipeline for the purpose of analyzing human genomic data
+is a pipeline for the purpose of analyzing human genomic data.

 ## Table of Contents